shubhamchopra/shubhamchopra.github.io/posts/2016-09-22-Haskell-Profiling-Funk-SVD-case-study.markdown

 Recommendation systems today are ubiquitous.
 Almost all websites use them for everything from recommending content to read to movies you might like to watch to products you might want to purchase.
 When there are plenty of options and resources like time or money or both are scarce, these act like your friends to help guide you through a maze of options and come out reasonably satisfied from the experience.
 If you did not like the experience or even if you did like it, you will rate whatever it is you consumed and the system will *learn* from it and try to be better at it the next time.
 In essence, they solve a quintessentially _first world_ problem of plenty.

 It is this _learning_ that is an interesting problem.
 Large amounts of data is collected on what different users consumed, and how they rated it, and is used to come up with mathematical models that can predict, based on the past experiences, what the users might like.
 At the core, therefore, is a user-item matrix that contains ratings of various items by various users.
 This matrix, almost always, is extremely sparse.
 I bet you don't know anyone who has seen all the movies on Netflix, for example.
-(If you do, that person probably needs a recommendation system to tell them to go outside once in a while, the graphics are really amazing.)
+(If you do, that person probably needs a recommendation system to tell them to go outside once in a while, the graphics are really amazing!)
 Most people would have only consumed a very small subset of the entire universe of product a business deals in.

 I will not pretend to be an expert in recommendation systems.
 There are several online courses that go in-depth into various techniques that can be used for recommendations.
 I personally completed and enjoyed the "Introduction to Recommender Systems" course on [Coursera](https://www.coursera.org), but I see that it has been made into a specialization [now](https://www.coursera.org/specializations/recommender-systems).